EmeraldCityIT/OFFICIAL-JEDI-LIGHTSABER-PATENT/README.md

 The lense is arranged parallel "in-line" with the laser beam to create the trademark "Light Saber".

+A focus condensor (small scope) is used to bring in the focus focus point of the light fulcrum Ricasso into the rain-guard.

 Focus mirrors remove noise from the vibro blade.

 Semitransparent mirrors are used as limiters to control length of light blade.